 WHAT WE DO

-Our most valuable service is the wildlife emergency hotline, which operates 12 hours per day, 365 days per year.
+Our most valuable service is the Wildlife 911 Hotline, which operates 12 hours per day, 365 days per year.
 Our volunteers and summer student employees have been trained to advise callers on how to handle a range of situations and to help prevent or solve human-wildlife conflict issues.
 Through the hotline, we not only improve wildlife protection but also will raise wildlife conservation awareness in Saskatchewan.

 WILDLIFE 911 HOTLINE